ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 ## Order the first virtual server

-{: #order_virtualserver_and_vlan}
+{: #order_virtualserver}

-When it is desired to new virtual or bare-metal server to a specific VLAN, it is necessary to use the **Device** menu on the **[Softlayer Dashboard](https://control.softlayer.com/)**.
+When it is desired to create a new virtual or bare-metal server on a specific VLAN, it is necessary to use the **Device** menu on the **[Softlayer Dashboard](https://control.softlayer.com/)**.
 This dialog allows the target VLAN to be specified when a new device is provisioned.
 Note you will be prompted to enter your IBM ID again.
-It is not possible to order servers from the {{site.data.keyword.Bluemix_notm}} services catalog and specify the VLAN.
+It is not possible to order servers from the {{site.data.keyword.Bluemix_notm}} services catalog, or the default infrastructure console and specify the VLAN.
 {note:}

 1. Order a [virtual server](https://control.softlayer.com/devices)

-2. Select `Public Virtual Server` and then click **Create**.
+2. Select `Public Virtual Server` and the billing type (hourly).

   On the Virtual Server ordering page specify:
   - Data Center (Data Center same as the VRA)
-  - Flavor – lowest cost is 'Compute'
+  - Flavor – lowest cost is C1.1x1.25 'Compute'
-  - SSH Key - key as uploaded earlier
-  - Operating System – Take CentOS
+  - Operating System – Take CentOS 7.x - Minimal
   - Uplink Port Speeds.
 The network interface must be changed from the default of *public and private* to only specify a Private Network Uplink.
 This ensures that the new server has no direct access to the Internet, and access is controlled by the routing and firewall rules on the VRA.

-Click **Add To Order**.
+  - Click **Add To Order**.

-  - Hostname
-  - Domain

-5. On the Checkout screen:
+3. On the Checkout screen:

     * Validate or change the choices already made.
     * VLAN Selection under the **Advanced System Configuration** heading.
 The 'Backend VLAN' drop down will show **Auto Assigned**, click the dialog box and select the VLAN ID of the private VLAN ordered earlier.
+Leave other fields as Auto Assigned.
-    * Add SSH Key under the **Advanced System Configuration** heading.
+    * Add the SSH Key under the **Advanced System Configuration** heading.
 Via the 'Server 1' drop down, select the SSH key you specified earlier.
 When selected it will appear under the heading 'Server 1'.
-    * Set the VRA Hostname and Domain name.
+    * Set the VSI Hostname and Domain name.
 This domain name is not used for routing and DNS but should align with your network naming standards.
     * Click **Submit Order**.

-3. Click tick box to accept the `Third-Party` service agreements.
+4. Click tick box to accept the `Third-Party` service agreements, then **Provision**.
-4. Click **Provision**.
 5. Monitor for completion on the [Devices](https://control.bluemix.net/devices) page or via email.
 6. Make note of the `Private IP address` of the VSI for a later step.
 7. Verify access to the VSI via the {{site.data.keyword.Bluemix_notm}} private network using `ping` and `SSH` from your local workstation over the VPN.